AmberELEC/website/docs/Advanced-Topics.md

 ## File Management

-351ELEC includes a basic file manager called Dingux Commander.
+AmberELEC includes a basic file manager called Dingux Commander.
 This file manager allows you to manipulate files that are local or on a connected thumb drive.

 ### File Manager Button Configuration